kanmaytacker/design-patterns/README.md

 # design-patterns
-Implementation of Gang of Four design patterns in java
+Implementation of Gang of Four design patterns in Java